fsmv/in.go/README.md

 ## License

 Released under the Apache 2.0 License, which is a permissive license so use and fork as desired.
-Technically Google owns the copyright since I work there and I decided to release this under the "below 100 lines" policy that allows me to use the Apache license without explicit approval.
+While the copyright is owned by Google (because I work there).

+This is not an official Google product, it is my personal project.
+Google disclaims all warranties as to its quality, merchantability, or fitness for a particular purpose.

+## Contributing

+Please do not contribute code, only issues.
+In order for me to accept contributions you would need to sign the Google CLA and I don't think it is worth it for this.